-Losartan is a medication called an angiotensin II receptor antagonist (ARB).
-Losartan has been approved to treat high blood pressure, protect the kidneys in people with diabetes, and reduce the risk of cerebrovascular accident (when the supply of blood to the brain is reduced or blocked).
+Losartan is a medication that is part of a group of medications called angiotensin II receptor antagonists (also known as angiotensin receptor blockers (ARBs)).
+Losartan has been approved to treat high blood pressure, protect the kidneys in people with diabetes, and lower the chance of cerebrovascular accident (when the supply of blood to the brain is reduced or blocked).
 Losartan is also prescribed for other medical reasons.
 A brand name for losartan is Cozaar®.
 Losartan is also available in combination with a diuretic called hydrochlorothiazide under the brand name Hyzaar®.

 I take losartan.
 Can it make it harder for me to get pregnant?

-Studies have not yet been done on people to see if losartan could make it harder to get pregnant.
-One experimental animal study did not find effects on fertility (ability to get pregnant).
+It is not known if losartan can make it harder to get pregnant.
+One animal study did not find effects on fertility (ability to get pregnant).

 Does taking losartan increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-It is not known if losartan increases the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Based on the studies reviewed, it is not known if losartan increases the chance for miscarriage.

 Does taking losartan increase the chance of birth defects?

-Does taking losartan in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking losartan in pregnancy affect future behavior or learning for the child?

-It is not known if losartan can cause behavior or learning issues.
+Studies have not been done to see if losartan can cause behavior or learning issues for the child.

 If a male takes losartan, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

 This has not been well studied.
+Based on the studies reviewed, it is not known if losartan could affect male fertility or increase the chance of birth defects above the background risk.
 In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.